 No matter how you received the injuries at work, Miami personal injury lawyers can help you fight your case.

 Filing a Lawsuit against Your Employer in Miami

 In Miami, Fl, you are covered by workers’ compensation and can only sue your employer under limited circumstances.

-For example, you sue if the employer didn’t have valid workers’ compensation insurance when the injury occurred.
+For example, you sue if the employer didn’t have valid workers compensation return to work restrictions insurance when the injury occurred.
 You can claim an “intentional tort” on your employer’s part.
 This means that either they deliberately wanted to injure you or knew of the danger but misrepresented it.

 Another situation arises when the safety guards on the equipment are disabled.
 You performed an unsafe task, leading to injuries.
 In these situations, contact an experienced Miami attorney to fight your personal injury lawsuit.

 - Machine failure/entanglement,

 - Permanent medical injuries sustained due to job duties, etc.

 Third parties may also be liable for negligence that causes your injuries.
 For instance, a negligent driver caused a car accident when you were delivering goods.
 Or, you can file a claim against manufacturers for faulty products.

 Scaffolding and ladder collapses are very common on construction sites.
 Objects may fall from a height and injure passers-by.
 Recently, at Brickell Avenue, 6 construction workers got injured when a crane malfunctioned, and a bundle of steel rebar fell on them.